 The chemical caused kidney stones and renal failure, harming mostly young children.

-and four others sentenced to life in prison for their involvement in the production process.
+Two men were executed and four others sentenced to life in prison for their involvement in the production process.